yonailo/spectrum-brisca/README.md

 Initially I was thinking in making a computer vs player game, but after discovering the exciting world of [spectranet](https://spectranet.bytedelight.com/) I chose to create a networking game.

 The spectranet hardware allows up to 4 sockets, that includes the listening socket so theoretically only up to 3 clients could be connected.
-If you have a filesystem already mounted, that also remove one of the available sockets.
+If you have a filesystem already mounted, that also removes one of the available sockets.
 In order to make things easier, only 2 clients per server are supported.

 The [loading screen](assets/screen-presentation-by-D0kky.scr) has been developped by DOk^RA :